tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 The transition to post-quantum cryptography introduces significant challenges for resource-constrained devices such as IoT devices, lightweight HSMs, secure elements (e.g., SIMs), and Trusted Execution Environments (TEEs).
 These devices often operate with limited memory, non-volatile storage, processing power, and battery life, making the adoption of PQC algorithms which typically involve larger key sizes and are more computationally intensive than traditional algorithms particularly challenging.
 The increased key sizes and computational demands of PQC require careful consideration to ensure secure and efficient key management within these constrained environments.

 This document provides industry guidance and best practices for integrating PQC algorithms into constrained devices.
 It explores key storage strategies, ephemeral key management, and performance optimizations specific to resource-limited environments.
 One approach to mitigating storage constraints is seed-based key generation, where only a small seed is stored instead of the full private key, as supported by PQC schemes like ML-DSA and SLH-DSA.
-However, this technique increases computational overhead due to the need to derive full private keys on demand.
+However, this technique increases computational overhead due to the need to derive full private keys on demand,  a classic computation-versus-storage tradeoff.
 The document also discusses considerations for ephemeral key generation in protocols like TLS and IPsec, along with techniques to optimize PQC signature operations to enhance performance within constrained crytographic modules.

 This document focuses on the use of PQC algorithms in constrained devices, specifically the three algorithms finalized by NIST: ML-DSA, ML-KEM, and SLH-DSA.
 While other PQC algorithms, such as stateful hash-based signatures, also provide post-quantum security, they are not covered in this version of the document.
 Future revisions may expand the scope to include additional PQC algorithms.